swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 In Swift 4.2, enums imported from C and enums defined in the standard library and overlays are either *frozen* or *non-frozen.* (Grammatical note: they are not "unfrozen" because that implies that they were frozen at one point.)

-When a client tries to switch over a non-frozen enum, they must include either a `default` case or a new `unknown` case.
-In Swift 4 mode, omitting this case will result in a warning; in Swift 5 (when there is a Swift 5), it will be an error.
+When a client tries to switch over a non-frozen enum, they should include a "catch-all" case of some kind (`default`, `case _`, etc).
+In Swift 5 mode, omitting this case will result in a warning.

 All enums written in Swift outside of the standard library and overlays will implicitly be considered frozen in Swift 4.2.
 Enums imported from C will be non-frozen by default, with a new C-side annotation to treat them as frozen.

 ## Detailed design

-When switching over a non-frozen enum, the switch statement that matches against it must include a catch-all case (`default`, an "ignore" `_` pattern, or the new `unknown` case described below).
+When switching over a non-frozen enum, the switch statement that matches against it must include a catch-all case (usually `default` or an "ignore" `_` pattern).

 ```swift
 switch excuse {